kutu/pyirsdk/tutorials/03 Base application.md

 # and do something useful with it
 def loop():
     # on each tick we freeze buffer with live telemetry
-    # it is optional, useful if you use vars like CarIdxXXX
+    # it is optional, but useful if you use vars like CarIdxXXX
-    # in this way you will have consistent data from this vars inside one tick
+    # this way you will have consistent data from those vars inside one tick
     # because sometimes while you retrieve one CarIdxXXX variable
-    # another one in next line of code can be changed
+    # another one in next line of code could change
     # to the next iracing internal tick_count
+    # and you will get incosistent data
     ir.freeze_var_buffer_latest()

     # retrieve live telemetry data